kadena-io/docker-compose-chainweb-node/rosetta-node/README.md

 The second command can take several hours depending on available hardware.
 Currently, it takes about 6 hours on a cloud VM with eight CPU cores and eight GB of RAM.
 Adding more CPU cores will speed up the process.

+NOTE: The chainweb database validation step does not work with testnet.

 Run Chainweb Node
 -----------------